 The KEYone is BlackBerry’s brand new smartphone, which was presented at the Mobile World Congress.
 This is the first smartphone of a new generation of BlackBerry phones manufactured by TCL (a second model should be launched this year).
 But do we really need a smartphone with a keyboard in 2017?
 Are there still customers out there looking for a keyboard smartphone?
 The answer is in our comprehensive review.

 Choose “Yes, I have!” or “Never heard of it.”.

-- 11833VotesOops!
+- 1063VotesOops!
 Seems like something went wrong.
 Reloading might help.

 BlackBerry KEYone release date and price

-Having briefly shown its face at CES in Las Vegas under the codename Mercury, the new BlackBerry KEYone was finally made official at MWC 2017.
-The smartphone will be available worldwide, but an exact date for the US is as yet unknown.
-The device will come to the UK on May 5.
-As for the price, the KEYone will go for $549 in the US and £499 in the UK.
+After briefly sowing its face at CES in Las Vegas under the code name Mercury, the new BlackBerry KEYone was finally made official at MWC 2017.
+The smartphone is available worldwide, and was released in the US on May 31, 2017 after arriving to the UK on May 5.
+The KEYone is listed at $549 in the US and £499 in the UK.

 BlackBerry KEYone design and build quality